mgkeen/magicWeaponShop/README.md

 - Fresh swords start with 50 magic
 - Every time the clock strikes midnight, the swords lose 5 magic
 - A sword can be sold for 2x its magic level

+### Task 2
+Every now and then you get a batch of second hand swords, mostly scavanged from those adventurers who don't survive the dragon gauntlets.
+These swords have already lost some magic.
+As they have already got adventurer sweat on them, they are worth less than fresh swords.

+- Second hand swords start with 25 magic
+- Every time the clock strikes midnight, the swords lose 5 magic
+- A second hand sword can be sold for 1x its magic level